GianMarcoZampa/ProvaEsame/README.md

     	}
     ]
 The ***nameField*** parameter will contain the field to which the filter is applied.
-The ***filterType*** paramenter will contain the kind of filter requested.
+The ***filterType*** parameter will contain the kind of filter requested.
 It could be:

  - **$gt,minValue**, greater than the value in minValue;
  - **$lt,maxValue**, less than the value in maxValue;
  - **$bt,minValue,maxValue**, between minValue and maxValue.

 The ***equal*** parameter is a boolean.
-If true all the limits of the filter are included as part of the response, else they are excluded.
+If true, all the limits of the filter are included as part of the response, else, they are excluded.

-Although there is no limits to the applied filters, requesting more than one ilter for each field is not reccomended.
+Although there is no limits to the applied filters, requesting more than one filter for each field is not reccomended.